Placental Abruption (Abruptio Placentae)

 Causes of Placental Abruption

-The causes of placental abruption are unknown, but many women who suffer from the condition have the following characteristics in common:
+The causes of placental abruption are unknown, but many women who suffer from the condition have the following in common:

 - Over the age of 35